On a Move with Akeem Browder

 Host Mike Africa Jr. gives his opinions about the documentary 40 Years a Prisoner and talks about the purpose of the podcast.

-Mike Africa Jr chats with producer Tommy Oliver about growing up in Philly, activism, and the film 40 Years a Prisoner.
+Rapper and activist Common joins Mike Africa Jr to discuss activism, social justice, and the new film 40 Years a Prisoner.

 On June 16th 2018 Debbie Africa was freed from prison after 40 years.
 On June 16th 2021 fierce MOVE sister Consuewella Africa passed.
 Mike reflects on these dualities and how this date will always be bittersweet.